iAmWillShepherd/event-triggered-notifications-tutorial/README.md

 Suppose we want to send a new user an email, reminding them to complete the onboarding process for our app.
 The workflow may look something like the following:

-1. A potential user lands on our site.
+1. A potential user lands on our site
-2. They sign up for our app.
+2. They sign up for our app
-3. They begin the onboarding process for the app, but don't complete it.
+3. They begin the onboarding process for the app, but don't complete it
-4. The app sends a customized email after 2 days of inactivity reminding them to complete onboarding.
+4. The app sends a customized email after 2 days of inactivity reminding them to complete onboarding

 Each event results from a user action, and we can conditionally perform actions based on the event's context.
 You may be thinking that all this event stuff is a bit abstract, so we'll work through implementing the use case.
 Along the way, I'll cover some best practices to get the most out of event-triggered notifications in OneSignal.